brentp/slivar/README.md

 homozygous alternate and -1 when the genotype is unknown.
 It is recommended to **decompose** a VCF before sending to `slivar`

-Here it is assumed that `trio_autosomal_recessive` is defined in `slivar-functions.js`; an example implementation of that and other useful functions is provided [here](https://github.com/brentp/slivar/blob/master/js/slivar-functions.js)
+Here it is assumed that `trio_autosomal_recessive` is defined in `slivar-functions.js`; an example implementation of that and other useful functions is provided [here](https://github.com/brentp/slivar/blob/4856c503a15f2647270a2ac24e4e1b1455208e34/js/slivar-functions.js).
+Note that it's often better to use --family-expr instead as it's more flexible than trio expressions.

 #### Family Expressions